 Alternatively stay in Jasper – and that way you could make it as far as the Maccarib Campground on the first day out hiking.
 There is a hotel at Marmot Basin, just a short drive from the Portal trailhead called Filia Inn.
 There are a couple of hostels including Athabasca Falls Wilderness Hostel or the Jasper Downtown Hostel.
 Or choose one of the hotels in town like The Crimson Jasper or Whistler’s Inn.

-How do you get to the trailheads?
+How do you get to the trailheads for the Tonquin Valley hike?

 To the Astoria Creek Trailhead